SkygearIO/features/features/285-design-webhooks/config.md

 ```

 ## skygear.yaml
-The top-level key `hooks` is a map, where the keys are web-hook event names.
+The top-level key `hooks` is a list of web-hook handler definition.
-The value of map is a list of strings, where each string describe the web-hook
-handler endpoint.
+Each web-hook handler definition describe the handler:
+- `event`: the event that the handler handles
+- `url`: the handler HTTP endpoint

 If the web-hook handler endpoint is a full URL, it must use HTTPS scheme.
 Otherwise, the configuration will be failed to validate.